Kosovo Liberation Army: Background

 In February 1996, the KLA undertook a series of attacks against police stations and Yugoslav government officers, saying that they had killed Albanian civilians as part of an ethnic cleansing campaign.
 Later that year, the British weekly The European carried an article by a French expert stating that "German civil and military intelligence services have been involved in training and equipping the rebels with the aim of cementing German influence in the Balkan area. (...)
 The birth of the KLA in 1996 coincided with the appointment of Hansjoerg Geiger as the new head of the BND (German secret Service). (...)
 The BND men were in charge of selecting recruits for the KLA command structure from the 500,000 Kosovars in Albania."
 Matthias Küntzel tried to prove later on that German secret diplomacy had been instrumental in helping the KLA since its creation.

 Serbian authorities denounced the KLA as a terrorist organisation and increased the number of security forces in the region.
-This had the effect of boosting the credibility of the embryonic KLA among the Kosovo Albanian population.
+This had the effect of boosting the credibility of the embryonic KLA among the Kosovar Albanian population.
 Not long before NATO's military action commenced, the U.S. Committee for Refugees and Immigrants reported that "Kosovo Liberation Army ... attacks aimed at trying to 'cleanse' Kosovo of its ethnic Serb population."

 One of the goals mentioned by the KLA commanders was the formation of Greater Albania, irredentist concept of lands that are considered to form the national homeland by many Albanians, encompassing Kosovo, Albania, and the ethnic Albanian minority of neighbouring Macedonia and Montenegro.